-The AWO thanks our generous partner, Arab Bank Australia Limited (ABAL), in partnering with us for the 2019 and 2020 AWO Academy Programs.
+The AWO thanks our generous partner, Arab Bank Australia Limited (ABAL), in partnering with us for our Academy Programs since 2019.

-Each year, an exceptionally talented emerging musician, or musicians, are chosen to rehearse and perform with the AWO as part of our concert season.
+Each year, exceptionally talented emerging musician(s) are chosen to rehearse and perform with the AWO as part of our concert season.
 The opportunity includes invaluable one-on-one mentoring as well as the chance to travel with the orchestra as part of our national and international tours.

 The opportunities provided by the AWO Academy Program continue well beyond an initial season.
 Our Academy Players are regularly invited to return and perform with the AWO in a professional capacity, assisting them in the development of musical skills and providing an important springboard from which to launch local and international careers.